Immunology & Allergy

 Patients in the program are also monitored for infections by history, pulmonary function tests, and CT scans of their lungs to determine if lung disease develops.
 As well, liver function tests and viral screening are performed to monitor the safety of gammaglobulin therapy, by screening for possible viral transmission through the blood product.
 With a long-term follow-up on over 150 patients, the Hypogammaglobulinemia Program at SickKids is one of the largest treatment programs for this patient group in the world.
 In being viewed as world leaders in the management and treatment of hypogammaglobulinemia, Dr. Roifman and the Clinical Team involved in this program have been invited to participate in National and International Consensus Conferences on patient management of hypogammaglobulinemia and gammaglobulin therapy.

-At SickKids, diagnostic information for patients with primary immunodeficiencies in Ontario, and across Canada will be provided via techniques such as protein identification, cloning and sequencing, and a state-of-the-art flow cytometry facility.
+Diagnostic information for patients with primary immunodeficiencies (PIDs) in Ontario and across Canada will be provided via techniques such as protein identification, cloning and sequencing, and a state-of-the-art flow cytometry facility.
 This strictly pertains to service rendered for already known entities.
-As new types of PIDs are discovered, the service will have to adapt quickly and implement accurate and reliable tests.
+As new types of PIDs are discovered, the service will adapt quickly and implement accurate and reliable tests.
 This facility currently includes a modernized immunology service laboratory, located near relevant research activities to their mutual benefit.

 - Maria Asper